Controlled Unclassified Information: Guide to CUI Compliance

 Originally imposed in 2017, NIST Special Publication (SP) 800-171, Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations, requires all current U.S. Department of Defense contractors to be be compliant with DFARS Part 252.204-7012.
 Other executive branch agencies may also require nonfederal entities, including contractors, to follow NIST SP 800-171 when sharing CUI through contracts, memorandums of understanding, or acquisition rules.

 NIST SP 800-171 provides a standardized set of requirements for all CUI security needs, tailored to nonfederal systems.
-Titus solutions help contractors comply with these requirements, especially in the areas of CUI marking, safeguarding, training, and auditing.
+Fortra’s Data Classification Suite (DCS) solutions help contractors comply with these requirements, especially in the areas of CUI marking, safeguarding, training, and auditing.

 Recognize and apply CUI markings

 Organizations may receive information marked as CUI, or need to apply CUI markings based on original or derivative sources.
-Titus recognizes government-applied CUI markings and provides users with the tools to add or change markings if authorized.
+DCS recognizes government-applied CUI markings and provides users with the tools to add or change markings if authorized.
 The CUI marking scheme can also be configured to exist alongside other marking schemes, such as those for ITAR and EAR export control.
-With the option of advanced user decision support using Machine Learning, systems can also be set up to automatically identify sensitive information through Titus Intelligent Protection
+With the option of advanced user decision support using Machine Learning, systems can also be set up to automatically identify sensitive information through DCS Intelligent Protection.

 Protect CUI from disclosure

 It is the responsibility of the CUI holder to honor CUI markings and ensure adequate protection.
-Titus assists users by clearly identifying CUI in email and documents, along with any associated handling restrictions.
-Titus also helps safeguard CUI by applying special handling rules and controls, including recipient clearance checking, redaction of sensitive information, and automated encryption.
+DCS assists users by clearly identifying CUI in email and documents, along with any associated handling restrictions.
+DCS also helps safeguard CUI by applying special handling rules and controls, including recipient clearance checking, redaction of sensitive information, and automated encryption.

 Raise CUI awareness

 NIST SP 800-171 requires users to be aware of CUI security risks and to know the applicable policies, standards, and procedures to protect the information.
-Titus provides targeted, real-time
+DCS provides targeted, real-time

 security education as users work with CUI in email, documents, and files.
 These alerts and messages increase awareness and accountability for protecting CUI.